pingcap/docs-appdev/en/for-hibernate-orm.md

 # App Development for Hibernate ORM

 This tutorial shows you how to build a simple Java application based on TiDB and the Hibernate ORM, the best practices, and the known limitations.
+The sample application to build here is a simple CRM tool where you can add, query, and update customer and order information.

 ## Step 1.
 Start a TiDB cluster